MadChess adjusts its playing strength by configuring a set of four engine parameters. As playing strength (Elo rating) is decreased…

 Material Understanding

 Material evaluation terms are adjusted for ratings below 1000 Elo.
-These adjustments simulate a player who undervalues pawns and rooks, overvalues their queen, values knights and bishops equally, etc. See the ConfigureLimitedStrength method in the Eval
+These adjustments simulate a player who undervalues pawns and rooks, overvalues their queen, values knights and bishops equally, etc. See the ConfigureLimitedStrength method in the Evaluation

 class for details.